 Making an argument for the Pixel 4 XL

-With all of that said, there is still an argument to be made as to why you may want to get the Pixel 4 XL over the Note 10+ in spite of all its shortcomings.
+With all of that said, there is still an argument to be made as to why you may want to get the Pixel 4 XL over the Note 10+ despite its shortcomings.

 For a lot of people, the main reason will be the Pixel 4 XL's camera package.
 While you are getting fewer lenses, the 4 XL captures some of the very best pictures of any smartphone on the market.
 They're filled with detail, have vibrant and accurate colors, and low-light images are outstanding.
 If you want a phone that'll consistently take jaw-dropping photos, the Pixel 4 XL is unmatched.

 The other big draw to the Pixel is its software package.
 Android 10 is ready to go right out of the box, and as time goes on, it'll be first-in-line for major software updates and security patches.
-Samsung's track record for speedy updates is less than stellar, so if that's important to you, going the Pixel route makes the most sense.
+Samsung's track record for speedy updates has gotten better in recent years, but Google is still the champion in these regards.

 Then there's the Pixel Neural Core.
 Google basically took its language-processing unit, baked it into the Pixel 4 XL, and this allows for a host of exciting upgrades.
 The Google Assistant is shockingly fast at understanding commands.
 Google's Recorder app captures audio with live, searchable transcription, and the Live Caption feature allows you to get real-time captions for just about any sort of spoken media on your phone.